All markets are cyclical. As an investor, you need to understand the real estate cycle — or become a victim of the next real estate crash.

 Also be careful to avoid variable-interest loans or balloon mortgages.
 The last place you want to find yourself is forced to sell or refinance in the midst of a real estate correction, because your property will be worth far less.
 Refinancing is far more difficult during a housing correction, as home values drop and credit markets tighten.

 Instead, borrow long-term fixed-interest mortgages for your rentals.
+Compare rental property loans here.

 Another leverage-related strategy to lower your risk is to pay off one of your properties’ mortgages.
-With one less mortgage, you cash flow jumps, and it leaves you with a free-and-clear property that you can borrow against in an emergency.
+With one less mortgage, your cash flow jumps, and it leaves you with a free-and-clear property that you can borrow against in an emergency.

 5. Improve Your ROI with Better Property Management